Modelling structure and predicting dynamics of discussion threads in online boards: Discussion

 \section{Discussion}

 Online boards play an important role for the exchange of ideas and the occurrence of debates in the online world.
 In this work, we have proposed a model allowing to reproduce and to predict the structural and temporal properties of discussion trees as they are observed in Reddit.
 It is important to note here that discussion trees are known to be system-specific and to depend on the user interface and system design of the online board.
-For example, reply trees observed in Twitter \cite{nishi2016reply} have significantly different properties that those observed in this work.
-Similarly, changing how information is presented to users visiting the website, e.g. most recent versus most popular, with or without a recommender system based on the user's interests, etc., is expected to result in different tree structures.
-Nonetheless, the generality of our model, and the fact that Hawkes-type processes have been successfully applied in a variety of social media, suggests that our approach is robust.
+For example, reply trees observed in Twitter \cite{nishi2016reply} have different structural properties than those observed in this work.
+It was shown that a significant fraction of reply trees of size $n$ looks like a path of size $O(n)$ with minor branchings, whereas in case of branching trees the depth is bounded by $O(\sqrt{n})$.
+Retweet dynamics is essentially different from replies, suggesting a lognormal kernel instead of a power-law.
+This difference may arise from the different nature of the systems, as a comment in a discussion requires time, and produces new content, whereas retweeting is fast and requires essentially one click.
+Similarly, changing how information is presented to users on the website, e.g. most recent versus most popular, with or without a recommender system based on the user's interests, etc., is expected to result in different tree structures \cite{Aragon2017}.
+Nonetheless, the generality of our model and the fact that Hawkes-type processes have been successfully applied in a variety of social media suggests that our approach is robust.

 As we have discussed, the main advantage of our model is the possibility to predict together, and with a good accuracy, the temporal and structural properties of discussion trees.
 For each dimension independently, however, some models might provide a better accuracy.
 For instance, for the modelling of temporal properties, our results have shown that small discussions are better fitted by the Hawkes model than by an ordinary Poisson process.
 It is evident from Figure~\ref{fig:local_variation} that the LV scores for small trees exhibit a larger deviation from Poisson process.
 However, we also observed that for both small and large trees, the average duration of a post activity is comparable.
 In large trees, the overall presence of more branches leads to more condensed and more random time series, which may explain the decrease in accuracy of the Hawkes model.